Cutoff for random walk on random graphs with a community structure: Controlling the spectral profile

 \section{Controlling the spectral profile}

-In this section we prove Proposition~\ref{prop:TRel} for $t_{\mathrm{rel}}$, so for this section we take $X$ to be a lazy simple random walk.
+In this section we prove Proposition~\ref{prop:TRel} for $t_{\mathrm{rel}}$ for the $m$-communities model and for the 2-communities one in the case when $\alpha\gtrsim 1/\log n$.
+The proof for $\alpha\ll 1/\log n$ is given at the end of Section~\ref{sec5}.
+For this section we take $X$ to be a lazy simple random walk.
 We also obtain bounds on the spectral profile of $G_n$ that will be used in Section~\ref{sec5} in the proof of Theorems~\ref{thrm:mCutoff} and~\ref{thrm:Cutoff}.

-We start by recalling the definition of the Dirichlet eigenvalue and the spectral profile.
+We start by stating a result from~\cite{madrasrandall}, which immediately implies the upper bound on the relaxation time for the $m$-communities model.